Aryan9131/Digital_Gram_Panchayat_Services/README.md

 # E-Services for Gram Panchayat

 ## Overview
-The E-Services for Gram Panchayat project aims to streamline and digitize the delivery of citizen services in villages by creating a web application that facilitates online applications, real-time tracking, and efficient management of Gram Panchayat services.
+The E-Services for Gram Panchayat project aims to streamline and digitize the delivery of citizen services in villages by creating a web application that facilitates online applications, real-time tracking, Payments and efficient management of Gram Panchayat services.
 This system empowers citizens to access government services conveniently while enabling staff and officers to manage applications effectively.

 ---